Setup

 Custom Status

-Optional: Privacy Policy & ToS
+Privacy Policy & ToS

 On the General Information tab of the Discord developer portal, you may have noticed Terms Of Service URL and Privacy Policy URL fields.